coffee2code/obfuscate-email/readme.txt

 == Details ==

 The email obfuscation techniques included in this plugin were chosen for their effectiveness and general applicability with minimal impact on users.
-I urge you to read about an [experiment](http://techblog.tilllate.com/2008/07/20/ten-methods-to-obfuscate-e-mail-addresses-compared/) performed by Silvan Mühlemann in which he protected email addresses using nine different techniques.
+I urge you to read about an [experiment](https://web.archive.org/web/20180908103745/http://techblog.tilllate.com/2008/07/20/ten-methods-to-obfuscate-e-mail-addresses-compared/) performed by Silvan Mühlemann in which he protected email addresses using nine different techniques.
 He ensured the page containing those email addresses got indexed by Google and then waited 1.5 years.
 During that time he measured the amount of spam received to each of the email addresses.
+(Note: this experiment came out a few years after this plugin was originally created, but at this point was conducted over 10 years ago.
+Its conclusions may not apply as strongly today.)

 Three techniques stood out as having received *zero* spam emails during that time.
 Two of those three techniques are included in this plugin.
 The fourth of his techniques is also included even though it did get a very small amount of spam -- the technique was still very effective and more importantly does not rely on users to have CSS or JavaScript enabled.

 The techniques are as follows.
 Two are enabled by default.
 Weigh the requirements against what you're comfortable requiring of visitors in order for them to see and make use of email addresses you post on your site.

 (For all the examples below, assume you have the link `<a href="mailto:person@example.com">person@example.com</a>` in your post.)

-= Changing text direction with CSS (not enabled by default) =

-* *How does it work?* The email addresses are sent reversed in the markup.
-Using CSS, the text gets reversed so that visitors see the email addresses as intended.
-Email scrapers don't recognize the emails in their reversed form and don't typically utilize a CSS engine to help determine how text would look onscreen.

-* *Uses CSS?* Yes, which means if a visitor does not have CSS enabled, the emails will appear backwards to them.

-* *Uses JavasScript?* No.

-* *Can visitor copy-n-paste the link from onscreen text without needing to make modifications?* No, text copied in such a manner will be reversed.
-However, a right-click -> "copy link/email address" will work properly for linked email addresses.

-* *Does this protect emails appearing in mailto: links and within HTML tag attributes?* No.

-* *How effective is this?* In the aforementioned experiment, no spam emails were received when using just this technique.

-* *Example*:

-    `<a href="mailto:person@example.com"><span class="codedirection">moc.elpmaxe@nosrep</span></a>`

 = Using CSS display:none =